Exploring the Effect of Anthropomorphic Conversational Interfaces on UX and Adoption in Crypto Wallets

 Wallets built around user mental models

 People approach new technologies with expectations shaped by familiar apps and services.
-Wallets should align with these mental models—offering intuitive flows, familiar design patterns, and predictable interactions that reduce friction.
+Crypto wallets should align with traditional mental models, offering familiar design patterns, user flows, and predictable interactions that reduce uncertainty.

 Conversational and human-like guidance